LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 ### Structured Content Notes

 1. Image domains must be added to a whitelist via internal LivePerson configuration (Houston).
 Please note that you must add all domains to this list manually as wildcards are not supported.
+All domains must be HTTPS secure.